Community-acquired Pneumonia is a common infection of the lower respiratory tract, most commonly produced by bacterial

-This article aims at explaining the most common causes and clinical presentations of community-acquired pneumonia (CAP) among adults in the outpatient setting and focuses on the appropriate risk-stratification and assessment of patients with bacterial CAP.
+This article aims at explaining the most common causes and clinical presentations of community-acquired pneumonia (CAP) among adults in the outpatient setting and focuses on the appropriate risk-stratification and assessment of patients with bacterial Community Acquired Pneumonia.
 Viral pneumonia, ventilator-associated pneumonia, and hospital-acquired pneumonia will be treated in separate articles.

 CAP is a clinical syndrome in which an individual presents signs and symptoms of lower respiratory tract infection, evidence of new pulmonary infiltrates, and inflammatory response acquired outside the hospital.

 Community-Acquired Pneumonia is classified according to patients’ clinical presentations in: (1)

 - Typical CAP: classic symptoms of fever, cough productive of mucopurulent sputum, dyspnea, pleuritic chest pain, and condensation syndrome on physical exam.

 - Atypical CAP: flu-like illness consisting of dry cough, malaise, myalgia, low-grade or no fever, unremarkable physical exam.

 According to the location: (2)

 - Lobar pneumonia: pulmonary condensation affecting one pulmonary lobe.